mrh929/magisk-wifiadb/README.md

 # Magisk

-A magisk module to enable WiFi ADB on boot.
+A Magisk module that enables continuous availability of WiFi ADB service without requiring any Android app.

 ## Usage

 Enable this module in magisk.

-## Principles
+## How Does It Work

-By setting properties in /common/service.sh to enable WiFi ADB:
+By setting properties in Android to enable WiFi ADB:

 ``` shell
 su